UniMath/agda-unimath/src/commutative-algebra/function-commutative-rings.lagda.md

 ## Properties

-### The function commutative ring is a left module over the commutative ring
+### The function commutative ring is a left module over the coefficient commutative ring

 ```agda
 module _